larntz/lemmy-directory/content/community/solstice.etbr.top/artknights.md

 ---
 title: "ArtKnights"
 name: "artknights"
 description: "A place to post Arknights art.
 Can be anything you find!
-From official artwork to masterpieces of fanart.# RULES- Posts must have the source author on it's title- NSFW is allowed only if tagged properly- Be civil and respectful"
+From official artwork to fanart masterpieces.## RULES- Posts must have the source author on it's title- NSFW is allowed only if tagged properly- Tag posts with a flair at the beginning like: `[Fanart]`, `[Comic]`, `[Official Art]`- Be civil and respectful"
 type: community
-date: "2023-06-30 13:13:52"
+date: "2023-07-06 18:29:30"
 draft: false
 nsfw: false
 actor_id: "https://solstice.etbr.top/c/artknights"
 host: solstice.etbr.top
-lastmod: "2023-06-23 09:29:19"
+lastmod: "2023-07-02 13:57:23"
 published: "2023-06-14 14:36:39"
-subscribers: 8
+subscribers: 12
-posts: 14
+posts: 22
 comments: 0
-weight: 14
+weight: 22
 dau: 1
-wau: 1
+wau: 2
-mau: 1
+mau: 2
 instances:
 - "solstice_etbr_top"
 tags: